 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student may be required to return a portion of the funds.
-Keep in mind that when Title IV funds are returned, this may create a balance due to Vanderbilt from the student.
+Keep in mind that when Title IV funds are returned, this may create a balance due to Vanderbilt.

-If a student earned more aid than was disbursed to him/her, the institution may owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed to their student account, the institution may owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.

 The return of federal funds is allocated in the following order: